BradleyMatera/BradleyMatera/README.md

 # Welcome to my GitHub!
-I’m a web developer who loves exploring new technologies.
+I love creating things on my computer and exploring new technologies.

 ### 🌟 **Languages**
 <p align="left">